cyberuna/AI-Starter-Kit-OnFHIR/Chapter6-PowerBI/ReadMe.md

 ## Option 2: Connect to Azure API for FHIR
 This option shows how to connect and analyze FHIR data stored in Azure API for FHIR from Power BI desktop.

-## Option 2.1: Using FHIR connector
+### Option 2.1: Using Power Query connector for FHIR
 * Open Power BI Desktop
 * Click GetData, search for "FHIR", select FHIR and Click Connect
 * Enter the URL of the FHIR server: https://<myfhir>.azurehealthcareapis.com.
 Query for the FHIR server is optional.
 Click OK.